Let's Encrypt provide free SSL certificates for HTTPS. It's possible to get a Let's Encrypt certificate working on PythonAnywhere. Here's how:

 openssl x509 -enddate -noout -in ~/letsencrypt/www.yourdomain.com/cert.pem

-and if you have multiple domains, you can create a bash script like this:
+and if you have multiple domains, you can create a bash script in your letsencrypt

 echo www.domain1.com expires $(openssl x509 -enddate -noout -in ~/letsencrypt/www.domain1.com/cert.pem) echo www.domain2.com expires $(openssl x509 -enddate -noout -in ~/letsencrypt/www.domain2.com/cert.pem) echo www.domain3.com expires $(openssl x509 -enddate -noout -in ~/letsencrypt/www.domain3.com/cert.pem)